MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

 # Teams AI library quick start guide

-Get started with Teams AI library using the lightBot sample, which is designed to  to help you cook apps using the Teams AI Library.
+Get started with Teams AI library using the Light bot sample, which is designed to  to help you cook apps using the Teams AI Library.
 The bot uses the gpt-3.5-turbo model to chat with Teams users and respond in a polite and respectful manner, staying within the scope of the conversation.

 ## Prerequisites